urklc/Sleepy/README.md

 - Application is developed using MVVM architecture with routers
 - TDD method is used while creating view models / business logic
 - SwiftLint is integrated to enforce coding conventions
-- Ugur pod is used for some initial project requirements
+- Ugur framework is used for some initial project requirements, call `pod install` to fetch dependencies.

 ## Missing